 We found 5 orthopedic surgeons who accept OSW - Connecticut near Boston, MA.

-Dr. Francis Hornicek practices oncology (cancer care) and orthopedics/orthopedic surgery in Boston, MA and Danvers, MA.
-Clinical interests for Dr. Hornicek include metabolic bone disease and bone infection.
-Dr. Hornicek is an in-network provider for Blue Cross/Blue Shield, Coventry, and Humana ChoiceCare Network, in addition to other insurance carriers.
-He graduated from the University of Pittsburgh School of Medicine and then he performed his residency at Jackson Memorial Medical Center.
-Dr. Hornicek has received the following distinctions: Boston Super Doctors; Society of Sigma Xi; and Who's Who in Science & Engineering, Univ.
-He is affiliated with Beth Israel Deaconess Medical Center (BIDMC), Massachusetts General Hospital, and Children's Hospital Boston.
-He is accepting new patients.
+Dr. Francis Hornicek is a medical specialist in oncology (cancer care) and orthopedics/orthopedic surgery.
+Dr. Hornicek has a special interest in metabolic bone disease and bone infection.
+He is an in-network provider for Blue Cross/Blue Shield, Coventry, Humana ChoiceCare Network, and more.
+He graduated from the University of Pittsburgh School of Medicine.
+He completed his residency training at Jackson Memorial Medical Center.
+He has received distinctions including Boston Super Doctors; Society of Sigma Xi; and Who's Who in Science & Engineering, Univ.
+Dr. Hornicek's hospital/clinic affiliations include Beth Israel Deaconess Medical Center (BIDMC), Massachusetts General Hospital, and Children's Hospital Boston.
+He has an open panel.

 Clinical interests: Metabolic Bone Disease, Bone Infection

-Dr. Santiago Lozano Calderon is a specialist in surgical oncology (cancer surgery) and orthopedics/orthopedic surgery.
-He is conversant in Spanish.
-Clinical interests for Dr. Lozano Calderon include metabolic bone disease, sarcoma (bone and soft tissue cancer), and bone infection.
-Dr. Lozano Calderon is affiliated with Beth Israel Deaconess Medical Center (BIDMC) and Massachusetts General Hospital.
-After attending Pontifical Xavierian University Faculty of Medicine for medical school, he completed his residency training at Harvard Orthopaedic Combined Residency Program and Westchester Medical Center.
-He accepts Blue Cross/Blue Shield, Coventry, and Humana ChoiceCare Network, as well as other insurance carriers.
-Dr. Lozano Calderon has received professional recognition including the following: Partners in Excellence, Quality in Treatment and Service.
-He welcomes new patients.
+Dr. Santiago Lozano Calderon is a surgical oncologist and orthopedist.
+Clinical interests for Dr. Lozano Calderon include metabolic bone disease, benign soft tissue tumor, and sarcoma (bone and soft tissue cancer).
+Dr. Lozano Calderon is professionally affiliated with Beth Israel Deaconess Medical Center (BIDMC) and Massachusetts General Hospital.
+He takes Blue Cross/Blue Shield, Coventry, Humana ChoiceCare Network, and more.
+His practice is open to new patients.
+After completing medical school at Pontifical Xavierian University Faculty of Medicine, Dr. Lozano Calderon performed his residency at Harvard Orthopaedic Combined Residency Program and Westchester Medical Center.
+He has received the following distinction: Partners in Excellence, Quality in Treatment and Service.
+In addition to English, he speaks Spanish.

 Clinical interests: Metabolic Bone Disease, Sarcoma, Bone Infection, Multiple Myeloma